-As Mormon Family Mourns Their Dead In Mexico, Calls For U.S. To Rein In Its Guns
+Mormon Family Mourns Their Dead In Mexico, Calls For U.S. To Rein In Its Guns

-As Mormon Family Mourns Their Dead In Mexico, Calls For U.S. To Rein In Its Guns
+Mormon Family Mourns Their Dead In Mexico, Calls For U.S. To Rein In Its Guns

 Several members of the extended family of Mormons whose relatives were attacked in northern Mexico Monday are speaking out, saying it's time to reject gang violence.
 As family members prepare to bury the nine victims killed in that attack, they also say both the U.S. and Mexico should be part of the solution.